 How It Works

-This is not five separate products stitched together.
-It is a knowledge graph -- entities, types, properties, and the relationships between them, continuously growing as new documents are ingested.
-Every municipality we add, every document we parse, every entity we resolve adds nodes and edges to the graph.
+It is a knowledge graph: entities, types, properties, and the relationships between them, continuously growing as new documents are ingested.
+Every municipality added, every document parsed, every entity resolved adds nodes and edges to the graph.
 Different data types from different jurisdictions connect into a unified picture because the graph connects them.

 How a Parcel Connects Everything